 When you file a claim for property damage to your home or business caused by a covered peril, the insurance company will engage in the adjustment process to determine the value of your claim.
 What many people do not understand is that insurance companies often engage in adjustment techniques that are intended to minimize the cost to the insurer.
-Because of my background as an adjuster prior to becoming an insurance claims attorney, I am familiar with adjusting techniques often utilized by insurance companies to minimize repair costs and limit the financial exposure of the insurance company.
 A few examples of such strategies are provided below.

 Using a Handyman